rojha8/rojha8.github.io/research/index.md

 comments: false
 ---

 I specialize in developing exact and heuristic algorithms for large-scale optimization problems in transportation and logistics networks.
-My work encompasses a range of challenging problems, including *truck scheduling*, *trailer leasing*, *flow and load planning*, and *network design*.
+My work encompasses a range of challenging problems, including *truck scheduling*, *trailer lease planning*, *flow and load planning*, and *network design*.
 As a passionate integer programmer, I relish the challenge of devising effective and *implementable* mathematical solutions, using *data-driven heuristics* and *decomposition* methods.
 Through my work, I help transportation and logistics companies to optimize their service network operations and improve efficiency.

 ### Publications